merklejerk/honeypause/README.md

 ## Writing Payers

 Because the system is non-custodial, the Payer contract must be invoked by HoneyPause to transfer the bounty to the whitehat.
 Only the HoneyPause contract should be allowed to call the `payExploiter()` function.
 HoneyPause will track the balance of the whitehat to ensure funds have been delivered.
+Payments can be in ETH or an ERC20 token.

 Instead of reserving a pool of payment coins for the bounty, a protocol may choose to perform some kind of just-in-time conversion of its assets towards the bounty.
 But note that the call to `payExploiter()` actually occurs *after* the protocol has been paused.
 The delivery mechanism used needs to be distinct from usual operations affected by a pause.
 Also, be wary of complex conversions as that increases the chances of a secondary exploit occurring in the Payer.